Those interested in taking in the park's ever-changing landscapes should put on their walking boots.

 The Berlage Path runs along the outer edges of the pond near the St Hubertus Hunting Lodge.
 The walk starts at the Lodge's bicycle park.
 Wheelchair accessible

 Dogs are more than welcome in the park.
-Your four-footed friend does, however, have to be on a leash at all times and is not permitted inside the museums, the St Hubertus Hunting Lodge, or the Visitor's Centre.
-Dogs are welcome in Parkrestaurant De Hoge Veluwe.
+Your four-footed friend does, however, have to be on a leash at all times and is not permitted inside the museums, the Hunting Lodge Sint Hubertus, or the Museonder.
+Dogs are welcome in the Park Paviljoen and in the Theekoepel by the Hunting Lodgle Sint Hubertus.